linyunhe/temperature_on_thermal_model_Ashwin/readme.md

 *What is the filename of albedo:* Lambert albedo cube for one scene

+*Which band is selected out of albedo file:* The selected band number (starting from 0)

 *What is the filename of thermal inertia:* Thermal inertia overlapped with the previous Lambert albedo cube

 *What is the filename of thermal model 1:* Thermal model 1 at degree 1